 In the 'Create New Tunnel' window, enter the static public IP address of the Keenetic in the 'IPv4 Endpoint (Your side)' field.
 You can check it in the web interface on the System dashboard page.

 In the 'Available Tunnel Servers' table, select the tunnel server.
-You can choose the server closest to you by territory or keep the one automatically selected.
-Press 'Create Tunnel' button to continue.
+You can choose the server closest to you by territory, or keep the one automatically selected.
+Press the 'Create Tunnel' button to continue.

 Then, in the 'Configured Tunnels' section, click on the link of the created tunnel for detailed information about the IPv6 tunnel.